aiamerson/aiamerson/README.md

 ---

+## Projects📝
-### Projects
+### Weapon Detection System:
-Weapon detection system: A website where photos and videos can be uploaded to detect different weapons including sharp objects and firearms.
+A website where photos and videos can be uploaded to detect different weapons including sharp objects and firearms.
+### Collaborative Music Session:
-Aux party: An app where users can join a host to request and vote on songs to play next in a playlist.
+An app where users can join a host to request and vote on songs to play next in a playlist.

+---

+## 👾Video Games👾

+### Favorite Genres:
+- Rougelikes/Rougelites
+- Metroidvanias
+- Puzzle Games

+### Current Favorite Games:
+- The Binding of Issac (Forever my #1)
+- Mewgenics🐈
+- Hades 2🧙
+- Slay the Spire 2🛡️